AdobeDocs/media-analytics.pt-BR/help/sdk-implement/va-1x-to-2x/mig-1x-2x-overview.md

 * All of the public methods are consolidated into the `MediaHeartbeat` class to make implementation easier on developers.
 * All configs are now consolidated into the `MediaHeartbeatConfig` class.
 * Não é mais necessário instanciar configurações para os plug-ins do Analytics, VideoPlayer e Heartbeat.
 Você só precisa instanciar a `MediaHeartbeat` classe com instâncias `MediaHeartbeatDelegate` e `MediaHeartbeatConfig` .
-This is the only implementation that is required to initialize Media Analytics.
+Essa é a única implementação necessária para inicializar o Media Analytics.

    With the initialization of `MediaHeartbeat`, you can safely delete all of the implementation for Analytics Plugin, VideoPlayer Plugin, and Heartbeat Plugin.
 Além disso, é necessário remover todas as implementações existentes para a inicialização do que utiliza uma matriz de plug-ins como entrada.
 Você pode ver comparações lado a lado das implementações 1.x e 2.x aqui: [Comparação de código do: 1.x para 2.x.](./code-comparison-1x-2x.md)